cnti-global/hyperlink_status/README.md

 Finally, we row bind the new information for each individual link together to create our main dataset for the issue primer.

-## The "for loop" Section:
+## The "final_dat" Section:
-This section of the code takes as the input each issue primer from above.
 The "hyperlink_status" function is run on each issue primer one at a time.
-After each run we row bind the "dat" dataset to our combined dataset named "full_dat" which we created just prior to running the for loop.
+We row bind the "dat" dataset to our combined dataset named "final_dat" after each link has finished.

 ## Conclusion
 Please let us know if you have any questions about our code.
 Should you experience any issues while running the code, please contact us.